-A. International Fisheries Governance
+3.1.
+International Fisheries Governance

 During this time has shown that the uncontrolled exploitation of marine resources results in the depletion of fish stocks and is neither environmentally or economically sustainable.
 Many States have recognized the need to take action on a global basis to limit exploitation of the world's oceans.
-The developments in the international law of the sea, and particularly the emergence of the United Nations Convention on the Law of the Sea in 1982 (UNCLOS) and other associated agreements, have provided an essential framework for establishing a more adequate system of ocean governance.
-The United Nations Convention on the Law of the Sea (UNCLOS), which entered into force on 16 November 1994, sets out a comprehensive regime for the governance of the oceans, covering all aspects of ocean space from delimitation to environmental control, scientific research, fishing and other economic and commercial activities, technology and the settlement of disputes relating to ocean matters.
-The establishment of Exclusive Economic Zones (EEZ), (UNCLOS, Art.55-75), was the most significant innovation in relation to the governance of marine fisheries resources during the second half of the twentieth century.
-By the time that the UNCLOS was agreed in 1982, more than 80 coastal states had declared EEZ, mostly of 200nm (370.4 km, 1 nm: 1.852 km).
-Within this zone the coastal state enjoys "sovereign rights for the purpose of exploring and exploiting, conserving and managing the natural resources, whether living or nonliving" (Art.56).
+The developments in the international law of the sea, and particularly the emergence of the UNCLOS 1982 and other associated agreements, have provided an essential framework for establishing a more adequate system of ocean governance.
+UNCLOS 1982, which entered into force on 16 November 1994, sets out a comprehensive regime for the governance of the oceans, covering all aspects of ocean space from delimitation to environmental control, scientific research, fishing and other economic and commercial activities, technology and the settlement of disputes relating to ocean matters.
+The establishment of Exclusive Economic Zones (EEZ), (UNCLOS 1982, Article 55-75), was the most significant innovation in relation to the governance of marine fisheries resources during the second half of the twentieth century.
+By the time that the UNCLOS 1982 was agreed in 1982, more than 80 coastal states had declared EEZ, mostly of 200nm (370.4 km, 1 nm: 1.852 km).
+Within this zone the coastal state enjoys "sovereign rights for the purpose of exploring and exploiting, conserving and managing the natural resources, whether living or non-living" (Article56).

 The coastal state has the right to set a total allowable catch on the basis of the best scientific evidence available to it (Art.61).
 This established a legal right for coastal states to manage fisheries off their coasts and establishes a framework within which coastal state can effectively limit access to their fisheries.
-UNCLOS also touched upon the issue of fish resources which extend beyond the limits of an EEZ into a neighboring EEZ ('shared stocks') and resources which extend into, or migrate through, the high seas ('straddling stocks' such as tuna and swordfish), (UNCLOS, Art.63-64).
-In both cases, States were called upon to cooperate either directly or through appropriate regional organizations to ensure the conservation and sustainable utilization of the stocks in question.
-In the case of straddling and highlymigratory stocks, the international community agreed further measures to implement the provisions of UNCLOS in the form of the 1995 UN Fish Stocks Agreement.
-The 1995 UN Fish Stocks Agreement places RFMOs in a pivotal and central position in terms of its implementation; they provide the primary mechanism through which States should cooperate to achieve enhanced resources conservation and management.
+UNCLOS 1982 also touched upon the issue of fish resources which extend beyond the limits of an EEZ into a neighboring EEZ ('shared stocks') and resources which extend into, or migrate through, the high seas ('straddling fish stocks' such as tuna and swordfish), (UNCLOS 1982, Article.63-64).
+In both cases, States were called upon to cooperate either directly or through appropriate regional organizations to ensure the conservation and sustainable utilisation of the stocks in question.
+In the case of straddling and highly-migratory stocks, the international community agreed further measures to implement the provisions of UNCLOS 1982 in the form of the 1995 UN Fish Stocks Agreement.
+The 1995 UN Fish Stocks Agreement places Regional Fisheries Management Organizations (RFMOs) in a pivotal and central position in terms of its implementation; they provide the primary mechanism through which States should cooperate to achieve enhanced resources conservation and management.
+The FAO publishes the map of RFMOs, one as follow: